Note: this page is from 1995 - 1996, but is left here for archival purposes.

 For an example of an attractive but poorly designed Web site, look at The Discovery Channel.
 It looks pretty under Netscape, but it is slow to navigate with a modem and is unusable with text-based browsers such as Lynx.
 A few minutes adding "ALT" tags would have made this page much more accessible.

-Before you decide to ignore those who do not have the latest technology, who use text based browsers or slow modems, please read The Dream of a lady in the Netherlands.
+Before you decide to ignore those who do not have the latest technology, who use text based browsers or slow modems, please read The Dream.

 (Netscape's "View Source" option does not properly display the code you need.)